Wondering when to run that next husky bath?

-One of the first questions new husky owners find themselves asking is, “How often should I bathe my dog?”
+One of the first questions new husky owners find themselves asking is, “How often should you bathe a husky?“

 As usual, the internet is full of different answers to this question — some useful and some misguided — but there is one guiding principle that all husky owners should know when it comes to washing their pup…